 This fat-soluble vitamin is vital to health and may support maintenance of healthy bones and teeth, cellular function and proper functioning of the immune and nervous systems.
 Vitamin D is also crucial for the proper absorption of calcium and phosphorus, essential nutrients for bone health.

-Although it seems easy enough to acquire vitamin D through exposure to sunlight, the truth is that a majority of Americans – as many as 50% – may be deficient.
-Vitamin D deficiency may negatively affect many different areas of health, including cardiovascular function, bone density, mood and skin.
-If you suspect you may be deficient, have your vitamin D levels checked by a licensed healthcare provider.
+Although it seems easy enough to acquire vitamin D through exposure to sunlight, the truth is that a majority of Americans — as many as 50% — may not be getting enough.
+Because vitamin D is found naturally in few food sources, it can be helpful to take a supplement.
+If you suspect your vitamin D levels aren’t optimal, ask your healthcare provider to check them.

 Where can I get vitamin D?